Back to Writing

 “Pass” means the framework’s own test suite, not ours.
 These tests were written by the framework authors to validate their interface contract.
 If qortex passes them, it’s a drop-in replacement.

-The 3 CrewAI failures test CrewAI-internal storage path behaviors that don’t apply when the backend isn’t a local embedder.
+• The 3 CrewAI failures test CrewAI-internal storage path behaviors that don’t apply when the backend isn’t a local embedder.
+CrewAI recently replaced its DB layer; the adapter still passes because it targets the published KnowledgeStorage interface contract, not the internal storage implementation.

 Cross-Language via MCP